 Follow the installation process, using the Altium NEXUS Installer for the new version.
 After agreeing to the End-User License Agreement, you will be presented with the Installation Mode page.
-This page gives you the choice of either updating an existing version instance of Altium NEXUS or installing as a separate new version instance.
-Choose the Update existing version option then use the drop-down field to select the specific instance of the software you want to update.
+This page gives you the choice of either updating an existing version instance of Altium NEXUS, or installing as a separate new version instance.
+Choose the Update existing version option, then use the drop-down field to select the specific instance of the software you wish to update.
 The Program Files and Shared Documents install locations will be summarized based on the chosen instance.

 Choose to update an existing instance of Altium NEXUS during installation of a later version of the software.

 Click Next.
 The Ready To Update page will be presented.
 At this point, the Installer has all the information it requires to proceed with update of the existing installation.
 If you need to change anything, click the Back button.
 If you want to cancel out of the install, click Cancel.
 To go ahead and proceed with the update, click Next.

 Login through the Account Log In pop-up window .
 Once this is done, the page will change to Updating Altium NEXUS and the files required to implement the update will be downloaded and then installed.